Portland spy ring: Trial

-The hearings at the Bow Street Magistrates' Court opened on 7 February 1961; the court had been altered for the occasion, and temporary raised benches had been installed to accommodate the large number of journalists who wanted to attend.
+The hearings at the Bow Street Magistrates' Court opened on 7 February 1961; the court had been altered for the occasion, and temporary raised benches had been installed to accommodate the many journalists who wanted to attend.
 Leading for the prosecution was the attorney general, Reginald Manningham-Buller, whose opening statement lasted two hours, during which he gave details of the spy ring, how it worked and the equipment they used to encode and transmit the information to Moscow.
-The hearing finished on 10 January with all five accused committed for trial; bail was refused.
+The hearing finished on 10 February with all five accused committed for trial; bail was refused.

-The case against the five spies began on 13 March 1961 at the Old Bailey; the Lord Chief Justice, Lord Parker presided.
+The case against the five spies began on 13 March 1961 at the Old Bailey; the lord chief justice, Lord Parker presided.
 All five defendants were charged with "conspiracy to communicate information in contravention of Section 1 of the Official Secrets Act 1911".
 Houghton later wrote in his biography that "The testimony I gave at the Old Bailey was pretty meaningless.
 I didn't dare tell the true story of the Portland Spy Ring in the witness-box: it had to be tailored down to the best advantage".
 The journalist Trevor Barnes, in his history of the Portland spy ring, describes Gee's evidence as an "unconvincing narrative ... riddled with lies".
 The case lasted until 22 March.
 The jury found all five defendants guilty in less than ninety minutes.
 Lonsdale was sentenced to twenty five years in prison; the Krogers received twenty years.
 Houghton and Gee were both sentenced for fifteen years.